 When Is A Guardian Required for a Minor

 Minors are normally cared for by their parents, who are their natural guardians.
 Parents may normally make all important life decisions for their minor children.
-Sometimes it is necessary for a court to appoint somebody other than a parent to assume the role of guardian, for example:
+Sometimes it is necessary for a court to appoint somebody other than a parent to assume the role of guardian,

 - A minor's parents may be deceased;